 - Games.
 If we are on a road trip, I always have a game up my sleeve.
 I spy or 20 questions or an animal game.
 I can literally make things up at the drop of a hat.
 When they get to squabbling about something in the car I yell out, LET’S PLAY A GAME.
 Works like magic.

 Packing with Kids

-The hardest thing about packing a family of our size (5 people) is the sheer amount of essentials you need.
-No matter if we are traveling for a day or 10 we always need the same essentials.
+The hardest thing about packing a family of our size (5 people) is the sheer number of essentials you need.
+No matter if we are traveling for a day or 10, we always need the same essentials.
 I have come up with a few guidelines for packing and am also going to include my packing matrix in this section.